AlirezaRa/S-VoIP/README.md

 ---

-Disclaimer: This started a hackathon project (+)[http://challengepost.com/software/watson-over-ip] and also my second relatively non-trivial project, so the coding quality is probably not ideal.
+Disclaimer: Coding quality should not be ideal since this started a hackathon project [+](http://challengepost.com/software/watson-over-ip) (although design desicions have been changed) and also my second relatively non-trivial project ever.